WiiMasterRob/SuperRetropieGuides/OriginalWiiGuide.md

 For Nintendo Wii U [please see the Wii U Guide here.](https://wiimasterrob.github.io/Wii-And-Wii-U-Guides/)

-# NO Thrills Basic How-to Softmod A Wii Guide August 2019
+# NO Thrills Basic How-to Softmod A Wii Guide May 2020

 * Format your sd card, make sure to use FAT32